-Since 1976, members of the Oklahoma State University community-students, faculty and staff-have found writing support from the consultants at the Oklahoma State University Writing Center.
-The OSU Writing Center aims to create well-developed and effective communicators regardless of skill level or background.
-Writing Center consultants help writers understand and practice many useful strategies-from brainstorming to drafting to editing techniques.
+Since 1976, members of the Oklahoma State University community students, faculty and staff-have found writing support from the tutors at the Oklahoma State University Writing Center.
+The OSU Writing Center aims to create well-developed and effective writers regardless of skill level or background.
+Writing Center tutors help writers understand and practice many useful strategies-from brainstorming to drafting to editing techniques.

-Appointments for the OSU Writing Center in 440 Student Union and for online appointments are made at osuwritingcenter.okstate.edu (http://osuwritingcenter.okstate.edu).
+Appointments for the OSU Writing Center in 440 Student Union, satellite locations, and online options (online/synchronous, e-tutoring/ asynchronous) can be scheduled at osuwritingcenter.okstate.edu (http:// osuwritingcenter.okstate.edu).
 Check the Writing Center website for appointment times and availability.
-Writers may also ask quick writing questions by calling the Writer's Hotline at 405.744.6671, or directing questions to writingcenter@okstate.edu.
+Writers may call 405.744.6671, or direct questions to writingcenter@okstate.edu.